 returned to work; or

-given her employer a curtailment notice, to end her maternity/adoption leave; or
+given her employer a curtailment notice, to end her maternity or adoption leave

-given her employer a curtailment notice, to end her SMP/SAP; or
+given her employer a curtailment notice, to end her SMP or SAP

-given a curtailment notice to the Job Centre Plus to end her maternity allowance.
+given a curtailment notice to the Job Centre Plus to end her maternity allowance

 Continuous leave requests

-As an employee you have the right to take a single unbroken or continuous period of leave, for example, six weeks in a row so long as it does not exceed the total number of weeks of SPL available to you and as specified in your SPL application form and the employer has been given at least eight weeks’ notice.
+As an employee, you have the right to take a single unbroken or continuous period of leave.
+For example, six weeks in a row so long as it does not exceed the total number of weeks of SPL available to you.
+And as specified in your SPL application form and the employer has been given at least eight weeks’ notice.

 You may submit up to three separate notifications for continuous periods of leave.

 A single leave notification may also contain a request for up to three periods of discontinuous leave, which means asking for a set number of weeks of leave over a period of time, with breaks between the leave where you return to work (for example, an arrangement where you will take six weeks of SPL and work every other week for a period of three months).